 Type safety doesn’t seem to make a big difference.
-TypeScript proponents frequently talk about the benefits of type safety, but there is little evidence that type safety makes a big difference in production bug density.
+TypeScript proponents frequently talk about the benefits of type safety, but there is little evidence that type safety makes much difference (really, static types seem to have very little impact) to production bug density.
 This is important because code review and TDD make a very big difference (40% — 80% for TDD alone).
 Pair TDD with design review, spec review, and code review, and you’re looking at 90%+ reductions in bug density.
 Many of those processes (particularly TDD) are capable of catching all of the same class of bugs that TypeScript catches, as well as many bugs that TypeScript will never be able to catch.

 TypeScript is only capable of addressing a theoretical maximum of 20% of “public bugs”, where public means that the bugs survived past the implementation phase and got committed to the public repository, according to Zheng Gao and Earl T. Barr from University College London, and Christian Bird from Microsoft Research.

 The authors of this study think they’ve underestimated the impact of TypeScript because they assume that all the other quality measures have already been applied, but they made no effort to judge the quality of the other bug prevention measures.
 They acknowledge the variable, but leave it entirely out of the calculations.

 In my experience, the vast majority of teams have partially applied some measures, but rarely applied all important bug prevention measures well.
 On my teams, we use design review, spec review, TDD, code review, lint, schema validation, and company-sponsored mentorship, which all have dramatic impacts on bug density, reducing type errors to very near zero.